csqsiew/website-v2/content/presentations.md

 **2021**

 Siew, C. S. Q., & Castro, N. (2021, November).
 Phonological Relatedness Judgments Reflect the Existence of (Somewhat) Distant Connections and Community Structure in the Phonological Lexicon.
-Poster to be presented at the 62nd Annual Meeting of the Psychonomic Society, New Orleans, USA. *Online*
+Poster presented at the 62nd Annual Meeting of the Psychonomic Society, New Orleans, USA. *Online*

 * [Poster](https://cloud.csqsiew.xyz/nextcloud/index.php/s/innZQBWNagTbJtq)